apita1423/libraryadventure-pp3/README.md

 ### Content

-The Library Adventure story was thought of by Amanda Pita, but the inspiration for the story came from reading countless fantasy stories.
+The Library Adventure story content was thought of by Amanda Pita, but the inspiration for the story came from reading countless fantasy stories.
 It sometimes helps to be a librarian.

 ### Acknowledgments
 Again, I would like to give thanks to my husband.
 Who continues to encourage me to keep going forward.